DigitalQuinn/InfosecCompilation/(G) Defense Evasion/README.md

 **Search order hijacking:** Occurs when an adversary abuses the order in which Windows searches for programs that are not given a path.
 Unlike DLL Search Order Hijacking, the search order differs depending on the method that is used to execute the program
 * **Note:** It's common for Windows to search in the directory of the initiating program before searching through the Windows system directory

 Adversaries may execute their own malicious payloads by hijacking the search order used to load other programs.
-Because some programs do not call other programs using the full path, adversaries may place their own file in the directory where the calling program is located, causing the operating system to launch their malicious software at the request of the calling program.
+Because some programs do not call other programs using the full path, adversaries may place their own file in the directory where the calling program is located, causing the OS to launch their malicious software at the request of the calling program.

 * Place a program called "net.exe" within the same directory as example.exe, "net.exe" will be run instead of the Windows system utility net
 * In addition, if an adversary places a program called "net.com" in the same directory as "net.exe", then cmd.exe /C net user will execute "net.com" instead of "net.exe" due to the order of executable extensions defined under PATHEXT